molesinski/Clara/README.md

 ## Benchmarks

 Query benchmarks and tests are performed using sample 100 product data set.

-> Benchmark variants with suffix "X100" use instead 100 times more product data.
-As observed due
-> to internal structure pooling memory allocation per search execution is constant and independent
-> from amount of indexed documents after initial allocation of pooled buffers.

 ```
 BenchmarkDotNet v0.13.8, Windows 11 (10.0.22621.2283/22H2/2022Update/SunValley2)